kelliwolf17/FInal_Project/README_ALEX.md

 * Selected topic

-For the purpose of this project, we have decided to analyze diabetes and it's associated risk factors in order to predict if someone will be diagnosed with diabetes in their lifetime.
+For the purpose of this project, we have decided to analyze diabetes and it's associated risk factors in order to predict the likelihood of a diabetes diagnosis based on certain risk factors.

 * Reason we selected this topic

 We decided to analyze data pertaining to diabetes because we are interested in learning which risk factors are most effective in predicting a diabetes diagnosis.
-For this analysis, we found data for the following risk factors: Age, Body Mass Index (BMI), Education, Ethnicity, Exercise, Fast Food, Gyms, Hypertension, Income, Sex, and Tobacco Use.
+For this analysis, we found data for the following risk factors:
+** Pregnancy (amount of times pregnant)
+** Glucose levels (plasma glucose concentration a 2 hours in an oral glucose tolerance test) ** Blood Pressure (Diastolic blood pressure (mm Hg)) ** Skin Thickness (Triceps skin fold thickness (mm)) ** Insulin levels (2-Hour serum insulin (mu U/ml))
+** Body Mass Index
+** Diabetes Pedigree Function (family history of diabetes) ** Age

 * Source of data

-For each of the features relating to diabetes risk factors, we were able to pull data directly from the cdc.gov website.
-For each feature we want to analyze, we pulled data for the years 2000 through 2019.
-We also pulled gym data from statista.com and fast food data from a Kaggle dataset.
+NEED TO UPDATE WITH NEW DATA SOURCES

 * Questions we hope to answer with the data
-Primarily, we want to know which risk factors have the strongest correlation to diabetes so we can add these features to our machine learning model and find out whether or not they are a good predictor.
+Primarily, our biggest question is "Which risk factor is the strongest predictor of diabetes?"
+We want to know which ones correlate the strongest so we can add these features to our machine learning model and find out whether or not they are a good predictor.
+We also want to see how each of these risk factors correlate with each other, independent of diabetes.

 We are also interested in doing secondary analysis on the gym, fast food, and BMI data to see what kind of correlation there is.